NAC-Chris/paf-bo-exercise/README.md

 ## Objective

 Translate the provided [design mocks](./design/) into a working solution with HTML, CSS, Typescript, and React.
+Do not add any other frameworks or libraries.

 ## Requirements